daporte/pb162-hw1/README.md

 This method will take a String input, parse it for coordinates and hit the playing board.

 Finally the last thing left is to add a main method to our ```GameApp```.
 In this method we should create and run a game.
 The following code is an obfuscated example of how such main method should look like.
-Notice the last two line -- we are creating an instance of the class containing the main method itself.
+Notice the last two lines -- we are creating an instance of the class containing the main method itself.
 It may seem strange, however it's quite common practice.
  ```java
      /**